kammitama5/kammitama5.github.io/_posts/2020-08-26-Wednesday-August-26th.md

   me when I had a flip phone, to be honest.
 But thank you airplane mode.
 - Also, as others suggest, [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)

+## Reading is important
+- I think that during one's PhD, quiet time for reading isn't emphasized enough.
+I've specifically blocked off times to read because it's important to me.
+And I try to read not necessarily technical papers during this time (I can do that during blocked off "work" times).
+I've been reading quite a bit lately on [Ethnography](https://www.goodreads.com/book/show/18078994-practical-ethnography), for example.

 ## Taking breaks
 - One of my coworkers this summer would go for a run in the middle of the day.
 I learned over summer that I very easily got tired of virtual meetings and conferencing, so I would take an hour in the middle of the day, turn off the lights, put my electronics to sleep or off, and